davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

 <!-- 4.
 Next, write a method called `public void reverse()` that reverses the contents of your linked list.
 You should manipulate the `Node` objects directly: Identify the tail element, unlink it, and move it to the head.
 Then grab the new tail node and move it behind the new head, and so on. -->

-#### Optimizations
+#### Optimizations to the Linked List

-3. **Optimizing tail accesses:** As we know, the 1-argument `add()` method inserts a new item to the tail of the list.
-In practice, it is one of the most common operations on lists, so this has to be fast.
+3. **Optimizing tail accesses:** As we saw, the 1-argument `add()` method inserts a new item to the tail of the list.
+In practice, it is one of the most common operations on lists, so this has to be faster than what it is now!
 In the current implementation, adding to the tail would be an $$O(n)$$ operation.

-    Modify your class so that it additionally stores a reference to the tail node.
-When adding an item to the end of the list, you'd just have to link it after tail node, and update the tail reference to refer to the new node.
-You just need to make the changes inside `addFirst()` and `addAfter()`.
+    Modify your class so that it additionally stores a reference to the `tail` node.
+When adding an item to the end of the list, you'd just have to link it after the current tail node, and update the tail reference to refer to that new node.
+You need to make the changes inside `addFirst()` and `addAfter()`.
 Similarly, you must also ensure that the "remove" methods update the tail too.
-Make any changes you need to `removeFirst()` and `removeLast()`.
+Make any changes you need to `removeFirst()` and `removeLast()` so that if they remove the last node, the `tail` reference is updated to the penultimate node!

 4. **Location Caching (Iterator):** When calling `sumUp()`, it's really annoying that for each item in the list we have to start all over at the head again to find it.
-To get the $$ith$$ node, you'd currently have to make $$i−1$$ hops!
-(When adding the item at index 99 to the total, we have to start at the front of the list again and find index 99 even though we were just at index 98 on the previous iteration of the loop!)
-One improvement would be to add some internal state to our linked list class so that it "remembers" (or caches) the most recently-accessed position in the list.
+To get the $$ith$$ node, you'd currently have to make around $$i−1$$ hops!
+One improvement would be to add some internal state to our linked list class so that it "remembers" (or caches) the most recently accessed position in the list.

     Add **two** new instance variables to `SinglyLinkedList`: An integer to record the most recently accessed position (index) in the list, and a `Node` reference that points to the corresponding list node.
 Modify your `getNodeAt()` method to take advantage of the new information when possible.
 For example, if we do a `get(107)` and the previous access to the list was at index `98`, the list traversal should start at `98` and work its way to `107` rather than starting at `0`.